red, white and green stockings on back on chair with red blanket in background.

-Halloween is over, and the Christmas count-down is on.
+Halloween is over, and the Christmas countdown is on.
 At least now Christmas décor has a semi-legitimate reason for being out and about at every major retailer.

 There are really no excuses for bringing it out before the end of October.
 For SHAME, people.

 Even though we still have Thanksgiving to go, Christmas shopping and preparations are on the brain, at least for those of us who want to stay sane during the holidays.
+And if you’re planning to shop beyond big box stores, starting early is a must.

-Order them now, and stash them for the big day.
+Hopefully this list of 30+ minimalist stocking stuffers will help you get a head start!
+Buy them now, and stash them for the big day.

 Related: 40+ Gifts for Minimalist Moms That Won’t Cause Anxiety